ClairRC/clair-dmg/README.md

 **Note**: This project uses find_package(SDL2) in CMake.
 Make sure SDL2 is installed and provides a valid configuration file.
 If you built SDL2 with CMake, this file should already be available.

 ### Usage
-To run a game, play a ROM file in the same directory as the executable and name it "game.gb".
+To run a game, place a ROM file in the same directory as the executable and name it "game.gb".
 If you also would like to include a boot ROM, then be sure to name that "boot.bin", although the boot ROM handling is currently buggy.

 #### Controls